thevilledev/ez-docker-monero/README.md

 2017-07-26 20:27:03.105	    7ff33cd97740	INFO 	global	src/daemon/protocol.h:60	Cryptonote protocol initialized OK
 ```

+# Build your own

+Build the images with `sudo docker-compose build`.

 # Interacting with the wallet

 Once your node is up and running you can create yourself a wallet: